-Bruce Springsteen looks set to feature on a new Bleachers song
+Listen to Bruce Springsteen team up with Bleachers on new song 'Chinatown'

-Bleachers fans are speculating that new material from the band could feature Bruce Springsteen.
+Bleachers have shared a new song called ‘Chinatown’ which sees them team up with Bruce Springsteen – listen to it below.

-The Jack Antonoff-led project previewed new material over the weekend after both Bleachers and Antonoff tweeted a phone number for fans to call.
+It comes after the Jack Antonoff-led project previewed new material over the weekend after both Bleachers and Antonoff tweeted a phone number for fans to call.

 As The Line Of Best Fit notes, Bleachers fans who called up the number (which promised to “take the sadness out of Saturday night”) were greeted with previews of two new songs by the band when they pressed certain key combinations.